FixCraft YUME stealth transport

 YUME stealth and obfuscation

-YUME stacks three independent layers of byte-shape camouflage on top of TLS 1.3.
+YUME stacks four independent layers of byte-shape camouflage on top of TLS 1.3.
 Each one defends against a different kind of observer; they’re orthogonal and can be enabled or disabled independently.
-All three are on by default.

 Layer 1: real TLS 1.3 with a browser fingerprint